hellcatz/verusProxy/README.md

       "port" : 3956
     }

+### Miner Authorization
-By default, authorization from miner will be used to create pool connections for each (requires xnsub support in miner software)
+By default, authorization from miner will be used to create pool connections for each unique miner address.
+This mode requires the miner software to support extra nonce subscription (xnsub) or will reult in low difficulty share rejects.

-Optionally, you may force all miners to use the specified proxy wallet (does not require xnsub support in miner software)
+Optionally, you may force all miners to use the specified proxy wallet partially eliminating the xnsub requirement.
+If the pool connection is lost, a new nonce will be assigned by the pool and will result in low difficulty share rejects, requiring miner to restart.

     "wallet": "WALLET_ADDRESS",
     "password": "x"